-Parent-Teacher Conferences and Teacher Planning day normally occur beginning in mid- to late-October and will be listed on the school calendar (available on BigSIS).
+Parent-Teacher Conferences normally occur beginning in mid- to late-October and will be listed on the school calendar (available on the website and in Parent Square).
 There will be several conference days when school is not in session; childcare is available during conferences on those days.
 Any conferences remaining will be scheduled by January.
 Arrangements can also be made for additional conferences with your child's teacher as needed during the school year.
 If concerns arise about your child or the school's program, please contact your child's teacher as soon as possible.